His Dark Materials: Serpentine

 A novella that was released in October 2020.
 Set after the events of The Amber Spyglass and before The Secret Commonwealth, Lyra and Pantalaimon journey back to the far North to meet with the Consul of Witches.

 The Imagination Chamber

 In January 2022, Pullman announced the release of the book The Imagination Chamber: Cosmic Rays from Lyra's Universe, which would include new scenes set during the events of His Dark Materials and The Book of Dust.
 It was published on 28 April 2022.

 Adaptations

 Radio

-BBC Radio 4 broadcast a radio play adaptation of His Dark Materials in 3 episodes, each lasting 2.5 hours.
-It was first broadcast in 2003, and re-broadcast in both 2008-9 and in 2017, and was and released by the BBC on CD and cassette.
-Cast included Terence Stamp as Lord Asriel and Lulu Popplewell as Lyra.
+BBC Radio 4 broadcast a radio play adaptation of His Dark Materials in 3 episodes, each lasting 2½ hours.
+The books were adapted and dramatised by Lavinia Murray and directed by both David Hunter and Janet Whitaker, with the music composed by Billy Cowie.
+It was first broadcast over three consecutive weeks in from 4 January 2003, and then re-broadcast in both 2008-9 and in 2017, and was released by the BBC as box-sets on CD and audio cassette.
+The streaming rights are held by Audible.